calmm-js/documentation/introduction-to-calmm.md

 ```

 The `L.update` operation on lenses is a referentially transparent function that
-does not mutate the target value&mdash;it merely created a new value with the
+does not mutate the target value&mdash;it merely creates a new value with the
 specified changes.

 Like with observables, we use lenses a lot, which means that there is value in